nightbox69/boxbot69/README.md

 Installation and Usage
 ----------------

-	Install Node.js
+	-Install Node.js
-	Enter 'npm install' in the command line inside the folder.
+	-Enter 'npm install' in the command line inside the folder.
-	Create an 'oauth.js' file in src with the following Lines (Take note that the your oauth should be the oauth code of your bot's twitch account):
+	-Create an 'oauth.js' file in src with the following Lines -Take note that the your oauth should be the oauth code of your bot's twitch account: export const USERNAME = <bot username>;

-	Enter 'node .' in the command line inside the folder. export const USERNAME = <bot username>;
+	export const TOKEN = oauth:<bot oauth token>;
-  export const TOKEN = <bot oauth token>;
+	export const CHANNEL = #<channel username where the mod will be modding>;

-  export const CHANNEL = '<channel username where the mod will be modding>';
+	-Enter 'node .' in the command line inside the folder.

 	Side Notes:
-	You should prolly be changing nightbox69 to the name of channel or else you'll be spamming my twitch channel.
+	-You should prolly be changing nightbox69 to the name of channel or else you'll be spamming my twitch channel.
-	You should prolly change the plugs to your desired channels too or else you'll be plugging my stuff.
+	-You should prolly change the plugs to your desired channels too or else you'll be plugging my stuff.

 Future Upgrades
 ---------------

-	More Commands.
+	I'm in the process of remembering every idiotic thing I've ever added and will most likely add it to documentation.